AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/content-copy.md

    1. Enter the path in the **Add Include Path** field.
    1. Tap or click the **Add Path** button to add the path to the content set.
-   1. Repeat these steps to add as many paths as necessary.
+   1. Tap or click the **Add Path** button again as necessary.

    ![Add paths to content set](assets/add-content-set-paths.png)

-1. If you need to refine or restrict your content set, paths can be marked to be excluded.
+1. If you need to refine or restrict your content set, sub-paths can be excluded.

    1. In the list of included paths, tap or click the **Add exclude sub-paths** icon next to the path you need to restrict.
    1. Enter the sub-path to exclude beneath the selected path.